RaiderRobotics/RobotProgramming/Common Objects.md

 `armTimer.reset();`

-Iterative Robot has a watchdog that must befed at a certain interval.
+Iterative Robot has a watchdog that must be fed at a certain interval or it stops the motors.
+Seriously.